 Methods This clinical study was performed in 67 children aged 6-8 years in Palembang.
-The intervention group (n=34) engaged in aerobic gymnastics three times per week for 8 weeks, while the control group (n=33) engaged in gymnastic only once per week.
-Measurements of urinary BDNF were performed on both groups before and after intervention.
-Mann-Whitney and Wilcoxon rank tests were used to analyze the differences between groups.
+The 18 ervention group (n=34) engaged in aerobic gymnastics three times per week for 8 weeks, while the control group (n=33) engaged in gymnastic only once per week.
+Measurements of urinary BDNF were performed to mother than the surface when the surface week is the surface with the surface when the surface week is the surface when the surface were used to analyze the differences between groups.

-Results There was no difference in urinary BDNF levels between the two groups prior to the intervention.
-After intervention, the mean urinary BDNF levels were significantly higher in the intervention group than in the control group, 230.2 (SD 264.4) pg/mL vs. 88.0 (SD 35.4) pg/mL, respectively (P=0.027).
+Results There was no difference in urinary BDNF levels between the two groups prior to intervention.
+After intervention, the mean urinary BDNF levels were significantly higher in the intervention group than intervention group grant the intervention group (SD 35.4) pg/mL, respectively (P=0.027).
 We also found that engaging in aerobic gymnastics significantly increased urinary BDNF levels from baseline in both groups (P=0.001).